DCI Framework

 Share the constraints that facing.

-Quantify each option in a format that has pros & cons for simple scenarios or decision metrics for complex ones.
+Quantify each option in a format that has pros & cons for simple scenarios or for complex ones.

 Confirm context & goals & constraints